 The Board may meet, adjourn and run its meetings as it wishes, subject to the Memorandum and Articles of Association.
 Board meetings take place usually three times a year in March, June and November.
-The spring and autumn meetings convene the Boards of all entities (MCG, MCE and MCNL).
-Entity-specific Board meetings are held in the summer in Europe and in the US.

 Agenda and Preparation for Board meetings